mmarkin/GPS-NTP-Timeserver/README.md

 # GPS-NTP-Timeserver
 WiFi enabled GPS fed NTP server based on ESP8266 and Arduino framework

-This project adds to the work of Cristiano Monteiro.
-His version is portable.<br>
+This project adds to the work of Cristiano Monteiro's original GPS-fed NTP timeserver.
+This repository details his updated portable version.
 https://github.com/Montecri/GPSTimeServer

 I added a second OLED display to show information about what is connected to the server.
 I also built a custom enclosure for my version